kiwi-ki-ki/Perceptions-of-Emotion/README.md

 The attached files inlcude the raw data extracted from Pavlovia, the data analysis in R, and the final paper summarizing the replicated study.

-Contributors: Kiera Wingo & Dr. Matthew Robison from the department of Psychology at The Univeristy of Texas at Arlington.
+Contributors: Kiera Wingo & Dr. Matthew Robison from the department of Psychology at The University of Texas at Arlington.